Posted on

 [products]

 The [products] shortcode is one of the most robust shortcodes.
-It allows you to display products by post ID, SKU, attributes, categories with support for pagination, random sorting, and product tags.
+It allows you to display products by post ID, SKU, attributes and categories with support for pagination, random sorting, and product tags.

 It replaced the need for multiple shortcodes such as [featured_products], [sale_products], [best_selling_products], [recent_products], [product_attribute], and [top_rated_products] used in WooCommerce versions below 3.2.

-There are a ton of parameters that allow you to customize the types and quantities of products displayed.
+There are various parameters that allow you to customize the types and quantities of products displayed.

 To add a parameter, simply write its name, followed by the equals sign and the desired value inside quotation marks.
 Make sure this is inside of the [products] shortcode.

-For example, to display five products from the clothing category, use this shortcode: [products limit="5" category="clothing"].
+For example, to display five products from the sports category, use this shortcode: [products limit="5" category="sports"].

 Available product attributes